shawlu95/Data-Engineering-Toolbox/google_cloud_dataproc/lab_6.md

 #### Task 1 [01-dataprocML.py](https://github.com/shawlu95/training-data-analyst/blob/master/courses/unstructured/01-dataprocML.py)
 This program is just a Python program.
 It will run on Dataproc, but it does not make use of any of the big data features.
 The program creates a sample line of text in memory and then passes it to the Natural Language Processing service for Sentiment Analysis.

-The function SentimentAnalysis() is a wrapper around the REST API.
-This code creates the structured format of the request and passes the request along with the API Key.

-Why is the output printed using a json.dumps?

-You could do post-processing of the returned data using Python.

-The stagelabs.sh script you ran in Task 1 should have replaced the DEVSHELL_PROJECT_ID, BUCKET, and APIKEY with your information from the environment variables.
+The `stagelabs.sh` script you ran in Task 1 should have replaced the DEVSHELL_PROJECT_ID, BUCKET, and APIKEY with your information from the environment variables.

 **Submit**: in Dataproc -> Jobs, submit job with PySpark type, in same region, and main Python file `gs://<bucket name>/01-dataprocML.py` Equivalent command line: